 Several alternatives to the non-infrastructure and infrastructural components of the project were fully investigated and it was confirmed that the proposed project is the preferred option.
+It should be noted that the non-infrastructure interventions alone, although necessary, cannot achieve the project requirements.
 The specialist studies will therefore only focus on the proposed project and not on the alternatives.
 The alternatives investigated included, the following: